JialuJialu/Social-Dynamic-Lab/vesta/mongo.md

 1. Performing certain operations on large collections is really slow.
 Mongo is a really bad place to do complicated operations on your data
 2. You're basically limited to using a Python wrapper around Mongo, unless you want to invest some serious time
+3. It's a lot of work to assess the correctness of your databases.
+I.e. does every Tweet document have an entry called "time"?
+Is it always an integer?
+These kinds of questions can be difficult to answer with Mongo.

 ## In sum